 Near Waynesboro in Wayne County, Mississippi — The American South (East South Central)

 Location.
-31° 44.285′ N, 88° 40.053′ W. Marker is near Waynesboro, Mississippi, in Wayne County.
-Marker is on Jimmy Ramey Lane Touch for map.
-Marker is at or near this postal address: Jimmy Ramey Lane, Waynesboro MS 39367, United States of America.
+31° 44.444′ N, 88° 39.127′ W. Marker is near Waynesboro, Mississippi, in Wayne County.
+Marker is at the intersection of U.S. 45 and Jimmy Ramey Road, on the right when traveling south on U.S. 45.
+Touch for map.
+Marker is at or near this postal address: Jimmy Ramey Road, Waynesboro MS 39367, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Gray Family Cemetery (approx. 0.9 miles away); First Baptist Church (approx. 4½ miles away); First Auto Bank (approx. 4½ miles away); Philadelphus Church (approx. 4½ miles away); Wayne County Civil War Monument (approx. 4½ miles away); Wayne County War Memorial (approx. 4.6 miles away); Lt.
-Jake W. Lindsey Highway (approx. 4.6 miles away); First United Methodist Church (approx. 4.7 miles away).
+Clinch Gray (approx. 0.9 miles away); First Baptist Church (approx. 4.4 miles away); Philadelphus Church (approx. 4½ miles away); First Auto Bank (approx. 4½ miles away); Wayne County Civil War Monument Wayne County War Memorial (approx. 4.6 miles away); Lt.
+Jake W. Lindsey Highway (approx. 4.7 miles away); First United Methodist Church (approx. 4.7 miles away).
 Touch for a list and map of all markers in Waynesboro.

-Categories. • Cemeteries & Burial Sites • Politics • Settlements & Settlers •
+Categories. • Cemeteries & Burial Sites • Government & Politics • Settlements & Settlers •